-This banana bread gets its rise with only eggs and baking powder, the eggs adding both lift and richness to the loaf.
+This delicious loaf of banana bread gets its rise with only eggs and baking powder, the eggs adding both lift and richness to the loaf.
 While you may want to keep it all yourself, this is a great recipe to make if you’re going over to a friend’s for coffee or want to bring something special to your coworkers at the office.

 How To Make Banana Bread Without Baking Soda

 Make the batter: Melt the butter.
 Mash the ripe bananas with a fork until only a few chunks remain.
 Mix in the melted butter and dark brown sugar.
 Then add in the eggs, mixing with the fork until it is well combined.

 Sprinkle the baking powder and cinnamon over the batter.
 I like to do this to make sure that these ingredients don’t clump up into one pocket, particularly if I’m making a one-bowl recipe (like this one!).

 Mix the batter to distribute it.
 Then add in the all-purpose flour.
 You can sift the flour and make sure there are no lumps, but this is optional.

 Fold the mixture together until almost no streaks of flour remain.
 Then fold in the chopped pecan pieces until they are well distributed.

 Bake: Pour the batter into a lined and greased loaf pan.
 Line the pan so that you have an overhang of parchment on the long edges of the pan, creating a sling so that you can remove the bread.

 Place into a preheated oven set to 350ºF and bake for 55-65 minutes or until a toothpick inserted comes out clean.